elquchiri/programcms/README.md

 ## Donation

-Your donation will help, Improve and Speed up productivity of The Amazing ProgramCMS CMS.
+Your donation will help, Improve and Speed up productivity of The Amazing ProgramCMS.

 [![Donate](https://img.shields.io/badge/Donate-Buymeacoffee-green.svg)](https://www.buymeacoffee.com/elquchiriw?new=1)